Paralyzed Nasdaq opted for caution over speed in restoring trade

 "We aspire for perfection," he said.
 "We didn't get there yesterday."

-(Writing by Dan Burns and Jonathan Stempel; Additional reporting by Rodrigo Campos in New York and Sarah N. Lynch in Washington; Editing by Lisa Shumaker and Dan Grebler)
+(Writing by Dan Burns and Jonathan Stempel; Additional reporting by Rodrigo Campos in New York and Sarah Lynch in Washington; Editing by Lisa Shumaker)